medibloc/panacea-mainnet/panacea-3/note-for-service-providers.md

 ## For Java SDK users

 The [panacea-java](https://github.com/medibloc/panacea-java) v2.0.0 will be released soon.
-Before then, please use [v2.0.0-alpha.1](https://github.com/medibloc/panacea-java/releases/tag/v2.0.0-alpha.1).
+Until then, please use [v2.0.0-alpha.1](https://github.com/medibloc/panacea-java/releases/tag/v2.0.0-alpha.1).

-The SDK interface has been changed because the underlying Cosmos SDK contains many breaking changes including the migration from Amino to Protobuf.
+The SDK interface has been changed because the underlying Cosmos SDK contains many breaking changes including the protocol migration from Amino to Protobuf.
 But, we have tried to design the new SDK interface as similar as possible to the previous one.

 Please refer to the [examples](https://github.com/medibloc/panacea-java#feature).